 - Protein: 10 g

-We hope you enjoy your Super Bowl festivities this weekend!
+Enjoy football season this year!
 And whether or not your team wins, if you try out these recipes and think they’re winners, please let us know using the comments below!

 - Emory Bariatric Center Website